docsforadobe/after-effects-plugin-guide/docs/effect-basics/errors.rst

 Always, always, *always* (always!) return a PF_Err from main().
 Plug-ins must pass all errors back to After Effects.

-It is vitally important that you pass any errors (returned to you by callbacks and PICA suites) to After Effects, unless you’ve handled them.
+It is vitally important that you pass any errors (returned to you by callbacks and PICA suites) to After Effects, unless you've handled them.

-Be vigilant about returning the right error code, and disposing of any memory you’ve allocated.
+Be vigilant about returning the right error code, and disposing of any memory you've allocated.

 Really.
-We’re serious.
+We're serious.

 ----